Updated Sep 01 2023

-Which fiestas, activities and events take place in August?
+Which fiestas, activities and events take place in Barcelona in August?

 Música als Parcs (Music in the Parks)

 The Música als Parcs (Music in the Parks) initiative puts on free concerts throughout the summer, of different styles, in some of the greener areas of the city.
 We recommend that before arriving in Barcelona you take a look at the programme of events, in order to find something that takes your fancy.

 June, July and August.